binary-braids/terraform-esxi/README.md

 This repository contains the Terraform modules for my ESXI homelab.
 The [registry.terraform.io/josenk/esxi](https://github.com/josenk/terraform-provider-esxi) provider is being used.

-The `terraform.tfvars` for the modules are present within this repository which is generall bad advice however I am using the [cschleiden/replace-tokens](https://github.com/cschleiden/replace-tokens) GitHub Action to replace entries in the files with GitHub secret values.
+The `terraform.tfvars` for the modules are present within this repository which is generally bad advice however I am using the [cschleiden/replace-tokens](https://github.com/cschleiden/replace-tokens) GitHub Action to replace entries in the files with GitHub secret values.

+The GitHub Actions workflows are designed to skip the deployment job if no changes are found to the Terraform Plan output.
+This makes it easy for tools like Renovate and Dependabot to invoke the pipelines during dependancy update checks.

 ## 📂 Repository structure